cztang/wavec/README.md

 - Historical data is preserved for audit purposes
 - System prevents data inconsistencies through validation and constraints

----

 ## 🤖 AI Assists

 - Product Seeding
-- Validation Request but require changes afterwards
+- Validation Request but plenty of changes is done afterwards
 - Standardising API return pagination format
-- Resources for data return
+- Resources for data return in API

+---

 Built using Laravel 12